mdjahidhasan009/Testing-Note/readme.md

 * GREEN passing test
 * BLUE change or add logic

+# Low Mock vs High Mock
+* Low Mock
+  * Mocking only the dependencies of the unit under test
+  * Mocking only the direct dependencies of the unit under test
+* High Mock
+  * Mocking all the dependencies of the unit under test
+  * Mocking all the dependencies of the dependencies of the unit under test

 ### Resources
 * [Unit Testing for Typescript & NodeJs Developers with Jest](https://www.udemy.com/course/unit-testing-typescript-nodejs)